 Installation view

-This project consists of simple materials, cotton gauze fabric that is slightly textured and transparent with light, yet durable.
-Fabric is something we hold close to our body therefore it felt like the perfect vessel to hold my blueprints.
-The cyanotype emulsion is one of the first photographic processes developed in the 1800’s.
-This contact printing process relies on sunlight for exposure and water for development.
-Historically it has been used by artists, botanists, and engineers; to create blueprints or scientific illustrations of flora.
+My latest body of work, LANDMARKS, is a series of self-portrait body blueprints created with cyanotype emulsion on cotton gauze fabric that is reminiscent of skin in texture.
+Cyanotype was one of the first photographic processes developed in the 1800s and is a contact printing process that relies on sunlight for exposure and water for development.
+Historically used by architects, botanists, and engineers; to create blueprints or scientific illustrations of flora.
+By working this photographic emulsion into my skin and printing myself onto lengths of fabric, I created body blueprints, and these resulting cameraless self-portraits are made up of latent impressions from the historic archive that is my skin.
+An element of risk is involved in creating these works.
+But discomfort felt superficial given the experiences my body has had with sexual assault, physical abuse, and self-harm.
+In the past I had used self-mutilation as a way of manifesting emotional pain, therefore, because of this history, I found it fitting to put myself at risk to create a map of my own bodily environment.
 The slow exposure of the emulsion on fabric is evocative of the appearance of a bruise, in that it shifts colors as time goes on.
-What starts as a sickly yellow, transforms to a deep blue, but not without first shifting through a spectrum of green hues.
-Because this is a light and time sensitive process, there is a direct relationship between the hue of the cyanotype emulsion and the age of the mark.
-Unlike a bruise on the body however, these marks made by the contact between my skin and the fabric, will never fade but rather deepen over time.
-While traditionally a cyanotype print is developed after exposure, fixing the image and rendering it no longer mutable; I leave my works undeveloped as a reminder that what has happened to me, and to my environment, remains.
-I choose to leave my cyanotypes undeveloped because the body is mutable.
+What starts as a sickly yellow, transforms to blue, but not without first shifting through a spectrum of green hues.
+Because this is a light and time-sensitive process, there is a direct relationship between the hue of the emulsion and the age of the mark.
+Unlike a bruise on the body, however, these marks made by the contact between my skin and the fabric, will never fade but rather deepen over time.
+While traditionally cyanotypes are developed after exposure, fixing the image and rendering it no longer mutable; I leave my works undeveloped to inspire transformation.

 Copyright © 2023 Angelea Heartsong-Redding - All Rights Reserved.